Service Dogs For Veterans Vancouver, WA

 - Housing and financial stability to provide for the well-being of the service dog.

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-Our team is available to assist you in every step of the PAVE process, from application to training camp to your new companion or service dog.
-We offer tailored training and ongoing support, as well as access to expert advice from our dog trainers.
-There are no charges for service dogs, training and ongoing support.
+Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
+We provide personalized training and support for the lifetime of your dog.
+You can also access professional advice from our expert dog trainers.
+There ie no cost to your service dog, training or ongoing support.

 Start your journey with PAVE by completing the simple contact form.

 We are looking forward to hearing from you.

 Service dogs save lives.
 Help us to help Veterans by supporting PAVE.
 Your support and generosity go directly towards helping our Veterans and more donations mean more service dogs for Veterans in need.